Apprehended Violence Orders

-In Sydney NSW, an Apprehended Violence Order or commonly abbreviated to AVO can make a significant impact on your life.
-It may restrict your ability to keep in contact with your loved ones as well as adversely affect your relationships.
+In Sydney NSW and the rest of Australia, an Apprehended Violence Order or commonly abbreviated to AVO can make a significant impact on your life.
+There may be restrictions with your ability to keep in contact with loved ones, as well as damage to your relationships.

-We can help fight them if they are unfairly imposed and get them dismissed so that you can get on with life and move forward with your family
+We have the experience to help fight them if they are unfairly imposed, and get them dismissed so you can get on with life and move forward.

 What is an AVO or Restraining Order?

-An Apprehended Violence Order (AVO) is an order made against you by the court to protect a “person in need of protection” this is can be abbreviated to (PINOP).
-These orders serve the purpose of providing protection to a person who has a reasonable and founded fear that someone will perform an act of violence towards them.
-A common example of this is where violence has occurred and the PINOP is concerned that it may occur again.
+An Apprehended Violence Order avos is an order made against you by the court to protect a “person in need of protection” this can be abbreviated as (PINOP).
+These orders serve the purpose of providing protection to a person who has a reasonable and founded fear that someone will perform an act of violence or bodily harm towards them.
+A common example of this is where violent behavior or intimidation has occurred, causing the PINOP to feel threatened and to think that it may occur again.

 However, apprehended violence orders may also be used for improper reasons.